WinawerLab/soc_fmri_load/README.md

-Data + stimulus repository for SOC project
+fMRI data + stimuli loading for SOC project
 ==========================================

 This respository contains the code used to generate the stimuli